Transportation in Tacloban: Air Transport

 The Tacloban Airport was effectively destroyed by winds averaging to 195 mph and a 13 ft (4 m) storm surge during Typhoon Haiyan.
 The airport terminal and the control tower were utterly demolished, and the airport was rendered unusable.
 However, on 11 November 2013, the airport reopened, but for turboprop aircraft only.
 In 2014 the runway was closed to Airbuses for over three months for massive repairs.

 In April 2015 the airport was closed to jets for two weeks for runway repairs.

-Maritime Transport

-Sulpicio Lines takes approximately 37 hours to reach Tacloban, the ship departs from Manila three times a week.
-The days of departure are fixed a week before.